janek-lopez/RedSharpNano/README.md

 ## Introduction

-RedSharpNano is a minimalistic Redis client for the RESP2 protocol, showcasing that a fully functional Redis client can be achieved in approximately 100 lines of code C# code.
+RedSharpNano is a minimalistic Redis client for the RESP2 protocol, showcasing that a fully functional Redis client can be achieved in approximately 100 lines of C# code.
 It's designed to emphasize simplicity, not best practices or optimal implementations.

 ## Features